sgolovine/www-2022/README.md

 ## Storybook

 This site uses Storybook to prototype certain components.
 As of now, not all components are in Storybook but the majority are.
 To run storybook, run: `npm run storybook`.

+## Sitemap

+This site uses [next-sitemap](https://www.npmjs.com/package/next-sitemap) to generate sitemaps.
+To generate a sitemap run: `npm run generate:sitemap`.
+The configuration for this can be found in: `next-sitemap.config.js` and outputs can be found in the `public` directory.